kaliRegenold/SeniorDesign/DesignDoc/source/project.rst

 Development Environment
 -----------------------

-Primary environment is Linux on personal laptops.
+Primary environment is Ubuntu 16.04 on personal laptops and the robot's Raspberry Pi.
-Code from personal computers will be pushed to the GitLab repository where it will then be pulled onto the on-board computers.
+Code from personal computers is normally pushed to the GitLab repository where it can then be pulled onto the on-board computers.
 Setup information can be found below.

 Development IDE and Tools
 -------------------------